-The Central African Republic (RCA) is a country with a greater area than Spain and just over 5 million inhabitants.
-Because of its geographical location, it has a tropical climate, with temperatures of around 30ºC and considerable rain for half of the year.
+The Central African Republic (RCA) is a country with an area greater than Spain and just over 5 million inhabitants.
+Because of its geographical location, it has a tropical climate, with temperatures of around 30ºC and considerable rain during half year.

->

-> The current situation has its most recent history in 2013.
+The current situation has its most recent history in 2013.
 In March, the president, François Bozizé was overthrown by the uprising of SELEKA rebels, primarily Muslims, in the north and north-eastern areas of the country.

 Michel Djotodia, one of the main leaders of SELEKA, assumed power, suspended the constitution and dissolved Parliament with the intention of holding free elections after an 18-month transition period.
 However, he was unable to control the SELEKA groups dedicated to terrorising the civilian population.
 In response, old militias, made up of Christians and animists, were activated, to defend themselves against the Seleka outrage and initiate retaliatory actions under the name of anti-Balaka militias.

 The deterioration of the situation at the end of 2013 led, on one hand, to the resignation of President Djotodia and the appointment of the interim president Catherine Samba-Panza, and on the other, to deployment of various forces to maintain the peace: MISCA- the International Mission of the African Union to support the RCA, later replaced by MINUSCA; SANGARIS from France and EUFOR-RCA and EUMAM-RCA from the European Union.

 Having achieved the objectives of the EUMAM-RCA operation by the middle of 2016, it was replaced by EUTM-RCA.